marcusoftnet/marcusoftnet.github.io/_posts/2017-08-23-from-push-to-pull---the-essence-of-lean.md

 * The team get 20% of the capacity to decide on how to handle technical debt
 * The rest is left as slack time or to be used for emergencies.

 You can, of course, argue for and against these priorities.
-I can already now hear poor Stakeholder C that have not been granted any capacity at all for the last 5 operational reviews screaming in agony.
+I can already now hear poor Stakeholder C that have not been granted any capacity at all for the last 5 strategy reviews screaming in agony.
 Maybe next meeting, C-ey.
 Maybe next...

 But rememer that we are now discussing capacity planning.
 It's not about **what is most important now**, because that is something that the stakeholder is best suited to know and care about.